arteme/pod-ui/content/pages/intro.md

 ![Screenshot]({static}/images/pod-ui-v1.0.0-podxt.jpg)

 **pod-ui** is a modern cross-platform app to control Line6 POD family of guitar modelling amps via MIDI.
-Currently it supports **POD 2.0**, **POD Pro**, **PocketPOD** and a family of **PODxt** devices (PODxt, PODxt Pro, PODxt Live).
+Currently, it supports **POD 2.0**, **POD Pro**, **PocketPOD** and a family of **PODxt** devices (PODxt, PODxt Pro, PODxt Live).
 For pre-built binaries check out the
 [releases page](https://github.com/arteme/pod-ui/releases).

-The app is a work-in-progress and many features may still missing, however I intended to get feature parity with **Line6 Edit** on things like:
+The app is a work-in-progress and many features may still be missing, however I intended to get feature parity with **Line6 Edit** on things like:

  - ☑ controlling the POD;